peterihimire/fullstack-login-backend/README.md

 ## General info

-This project is a webapp where users can share their experiences on a shopping platform either as a customer or vendor.
+This is the backend of a fullstack application , where users can signup , signin, only admin can create property , while users can book, view property and more.

 ## Technologies